canonical/kafka-k8s-operator/docs/tutorial/2-set-up-the-environment.md

 ## Setup the environment

 [Multipass](https://multipass.run/) is a quick and easy way to launch virtual machines running Ubuntu.
-It uses "[cloud-init](https://cloud-init.io/)" standard to install and configure all the necessary parts automatically.
+It uses "[{spellexception}`cloud-init`](https://cloud-init.io/)" standard to install and configure all the necessary parts automatically.

-Let's install Multipass from [Snap](https://snapcraft.io/multipass) and launch a new VM using "[charm-dev](https://github.com/canonical/multipass-blueprints/blob/main/v1/charm-dev.yaml)" cloud-init config:
+Let's install Multipass from [Snap](https://snapcraft.io/multipass) and launch a new VM using "[{spellexception}`charm-dev`](https://github.com/canonical/multipass-blueprints/blob/main/v1/charm-dev.yaml)" cloud-init configuration:

 ```shell
 sudo snap install multipass && \
 multipass launch --cpus 4 --memory 8G --disk 50G --name my-vm charm-dev
 ```

 *Note: See all `multipass launch` parameters in the [launch command documentation](https://multipass.run/docs/launch-command)*.

 Multipass [list of commands](https://multipass.run/docs/multipass-cli-commands) is short and self-explanatory, e.g. show all running VMs: